aloha666/Java2021/Antra Java.md

 Wrapper classes are those whose objects wraps a primitive data type within them.
 In the ***java.lang\*** package java provides a separate class for each of the primitive data type namely Byte, Character, Double, Integer, Float, Long, Short.

-Converting primitive datatype to object is called boxing.
+Converting primitive datatype to object is called **boxing**.

+Converting an object of a wrapper type (`Integer`) to its corresponding primitive (`int`) value is called **unboxing**.
+The Java compiler applies unboxing when an object of a wrapper class is:

+- Passed as a parameter to a method that expects a value of the corresponding primitive type.
+- Assigned to a variable of the corresponding primitive type.

 ```java
 //Unboxing